EBX Group needs partners; Batista stake could fall, Esteves says

-RIO DE JANEIRO (Reuters) - Brazilian billionaire Eike Batista needs partners to help fund the expansion of his EBX Group, a situation that could lead him to cut his stake in EBX companies by more than half, fellow billionaire Andre Esteves told the Estado de S. Paulo newspaper.
+RIO DE JANEIRO, March 24 (Reuters) - Brazilian billionaire Eike Batista needs partners to help fund the expansion of his EBX Group, a situation that could lead him to cut his stake in EBX companies by more than half, fellow billionaire Andre Esteves told the Estado de S. Paulo newspaper.

 In the last year, Batista’s companies have seen their share prices plunge, cutting 53 billion reais ($26.4 billion) off the companies’ market values and bumping Batista from his spot as Brazil’s richest man, the paper said.
 Investors are concerned Batista will be unable to raise funds needed to transform his companies from cash-burning start-ups to cash-generating operations.
 All are behind schedule and generate little or no revenue.